NovatecConsulting/developer-security-training/Challenge 3: Broken Authentication - Solutions/README.md

 ![3_3_4](screenshots/solution3_3_4.png)
 As you now see at the top, the session of `admin@juice-sh.op` has been restored without using the user credentials.

+## Challenge 3.4: Change the password of the user account of Bender

+## Challenge 3.5: Log in with the user account of Bender